tomjoht/tomjoht.github.io/_posts/2015/2015-12-04-software-automation-replacing-technical-writing.md

 - technical-writing
 - writing
 keywords: software automation, careers, AI, robots replacing humans, technical writers outdated
-summary: "In this guest post, Robert Desprez looks at the possibility that advanced technology may replace the need for technical writers.
+description: "In this guest post, Robert Desprez looks at the possibility that advanced technology may replace the need for technical writers.
 Desprez explores a recent book by Martin Ford (<i>Rise of the Robots</i>) on the subject. "
 ---

 <i>The following is a guest post by Robert Desprez, a technical writer in Vancouver, British Columbia, Canada.</i>